opentext/storyteller/docs/stl/numbering.md

       <stl:p class="h1">Chapter</stl:p>
       <stl:p class="h2">Section</stl:p>
 ```

+In HTML it roughly corresponds to [this example](https://www.w3schools.com/css/tryit.asp?filename=trycss_counters2).

 In order to associate such hierarchy of `<stl:p>` elements we can define a set of CSS classes
 (e.g. `h1`, `h2`, `h3`, ...) and specify corresponding `-stl-counter` properties
 as follows (we can optionally define `::marker` pseudo-element selectors and change style of